 Some essential oils are consumed or breathed in by professional athletes.
 But for the most part, regular people and injury victims find them helpful.
-For example, no doctor's office, massage parlor, or acupuncturist's lair is complete without some white noise and scented oils, right?
+For example, no doctor's office, massage parlor, or acupuncturist's lair is complete without some white noise and scented oils.
 Some are medicine, and some are malarky.
 Some organic, essential oils offer benefits.

-But some of the claims, such as helping prevent or fight off COVID-19, are flat out, false.
+But some of the claims, such as helping prevent or fight off COVID-19, are flat out false.

 “[T]he Ebola virus cannot survive in the presence of a therapeutic grade Cinnamon Bark and Oregano essential oil.”
 (Source).

 Examples of well known essential healing oils include aromatherapy, discussed above, bath and skin oils like almond or coconut oil.
 Healing oils and alternative medicine is talked about a lot in the news lately since the recent pandemics of 2020 hit us all so hard.
-Some multilevel marketing companies are using so-called “wellness advocates” to sell and figurehead their products as potential cures or treatments for Coronavirus and other ailments.
+Some multilevel marketing companies use so-called “wellness advocates” to sell and figurehead their products as potential cures or treatments for Coronavirus and other ailments.

 IMPORTANT: Sadly, some large, profit-driven companies use synthetic oils and don't disclose this fact.
 As a result, the Food and Drug Administration ("FDA") has finally started cracking down on this mostly unregulated market.

 Consumers are scrambling for ways to strengthen their immune systems, just as their gyms have shut down.
-(Exercise, lessening inflammation, and stress reduction remain key to fighting off viruses).
+(Exercise, lessening inflammation, and stress reduction remain crucial to fighting off viruses).
 Naturopaths, herbalists, and celebrities with severe injuries from mishaps are resorting to new ideas and Clinical Trials of sorts, experimenting with legal, healing oils.

-A Positive Example of Essential Brain Injury Healing Aids In The News.
+A Positive Example of Essential Brain Injury Healing Aids In The News

-Perhaps they're claiming some sort of great results from them.
-It may seem too good to be true.
+Perhaps they're claiming some great results from them.
+It may seem too right to be true.
 That is why I decided to take a more in-depth look into them for my readers.
 Unfortunately, many of these miracle cures' promises never come through for some.
 Just check your social media feed for your high school buddies selling essential oils or other guarantees of the Fountain of Youth.